hgdeoro/daedalus/README.md

 * Created a command line to send log events
 * Created a handler for the Python logging framework
 * Fixed various issues around `setup.py` and created `setup.py` for the Python client.
+* Now the Daedalus server and Python client are uploaded to PYPI

 ### v0.0.6